 - Benjamin Trail NP2 Hardwood .22 Break Barrel Air Rifle with Scope

-If you are a purest and want an air rifle that looks and feels like a rifle, the Benjamin Nitro Piston XL is your choice.
+If you are a purest and want a pellet gun that looks and feels like a rifle, the Benjamin Nitro Piston XL is your choice.
 The Benjamin Nitro XL features a wooden thumb-hole stock with integral cheek rest.
 Not only does this air rifle shoot above average, if you like the look of a traditional hunting rifle, this one fits the bill.

 This is not just a good-looking rifle.
 The Benjamin Nitro XL is also a performer.